SyncholisticMG/gh/chapter5/workspace.md

 the 20-25% of the DNA.
 It then becomes a construct of the electrical motion and the wave form of the electrical motion represents the background consciousness.
 This intelligence is teachable and it can learn or it might already be an ancient young soul through the amount of observing it has done.
-It all depends on the amplitude how high frequency in its density it is when identified as a free roaming consciousness.
+It all depends on the amplitude how high frequency in its density it's when identified as a free roaming consciousness.
 The amount and quality of observers does impact on the level of its consciousness.
 The more observers the more influence of light can come through.
 That is why the celestial farms are self-observing farms.